arbyste/jp-mining-note/docs/docs/updating.md

 ---

-# Updating Yomichan Templates
+# Updating Yomitan Templates
-Like the above, you can simply follow the steps already specified in [setup](setupyomichan.md#yomichan-templates){:target="_blank"}.
+Like the above, you can simply follow the steps already specified in [setup](setupyomitan.md#yomitan-templates){:target="_blank"}.

-Again, please make a [backup](faq.md#how-do-i-backup-yomichan-settings){:target="_blank"}
+Again, please make a [backup](faq.md#how-do-i-backup-yomitan-settings){:target="_blank"}
-of your Yomichan settings just in case, and again, please make sure you **reset the existing templates** (unless you know what you are doing).
+of your Yomitan settings just in case, and again, please make sure you **reset the existing templates** (unless you know what you are doing).

-Note that your Yomichan template options will be reset if you follow all the steps.
+Note that your Yomitan template options will be reset if you follow all the steps.
-I recommend temporarily saving a copy of the Yomichan templates so you can easily reset your Yomichan template options after updating.
+I recommend temporarily saving a copy of the Yomitan templates so you can easily reset your Yomitan template options after updating.

 ---